Cryptographic Specifications of CryptPeer

 In remote mode:

-Sis behind a router/firewall;- a reverse proxy/NAT exposes a domain name or subdomain;
+Sis behind a router, firewall, or reverse proxy;- a domain or subdomain MAY be exposed;

-- TLS is used to secure HTTP(S) transport.
+- TLS MUST be used to secure HTTP(S) transport.

 - Raspberry Pi 5;